iCharlesHu/swift-experimental-subprocess/README.md

     /// A step in the graceful shutdown teardown sequence.
     /// It consists of a signal to send to the child process and the
-    /// number of nanoseconds allowed for the child process to exit
+    /// duration allowed for the child process to exit before proceeding
-    /// before proceeding to the next step.
+    /// to the next step.
     @available(FoundationPreview 0.4, *)
     @available(iOS, unavailable)
     @available(tvOS, unavailable)
     @available(watchOS, unavailable)
     public struct TeardownStep: Sendable, Hashable {
-        /// Sends `signal` to the process and provides `allowedNanoSecondsToExit`
+        /// Sends `signal` to the process and allows `allowedDurationToExit`
-        /// nanoseconds for the process to exit before proceeding to the next step.
+        /// for the process to exit before proceeding to the next step.
         /// The final step in the sequence will always send a `.kill` signal. public static func sendSignal(
             _ signal: Signal,
-            allowedNanoSecondsToExit: UInt64
+            allowedDurationToExit: Duration
         ) -> Self
     }
 }